ltang16/info-catalog/TO-DOS.md

 >> [x] also add "shortcut" button at top of page since form will be at bottom; jump w/ smooth scroll :)
 >> [x] add "return to top" button at bottom of page, also with smooth scroll :)

-> [ ] add numerical, then alphabetical ordering for catalog object array after it loads...
+> [x] sort filtered catalog in alphabetical order based on course ID, then course title
 > [ ] add new component for breadcrumbs?

 [ ] build catalog page CSS
-[ ] add form for course addition to catalog -- need to permanently edit JSON file [ ] enable course item editing (ideally in place rather than sending to form at bottom...) -- also permanently edit JSON file [x] create MIMs requirements filtering function and filter buttons [x] create DS certificate filtering function and filter buttons [x] create course topic filtering function (MULTIPLE ALLOWED) and selection buttons
+[x] add form for course addition to catalog -- store updated catalog in localStorage [ ] enable course item editing (ideally in place rather than sending to form at bottom...) -- also store in localStorage [x] create MIMs requirements filtering function and filter buttons [x] create DS certificate filtering function and filter buttons [x] create course topic filtering function (MULTIPLE ALLOWED) and selection buttons